 Cloud Integration alerts – a practical example

-In the case of Cloud Integrations in Infrastructure, this data latency is exacerbated by the polling frequency: if we are only polling AWS every 5 minutes (for example), then setting up a NRQL Alert Condition on this data will result in the alerts evaluation system seeing a constant stream of
+In the case of Cloud Integrations in Infrastructure, this data latency is exacerbated by the polling frequency and the reliance we have on Cloudwatch to send us timely data: if we are only polling AWS every 5 minutes (for example), then using the default Evaluation offset will result in the alerts evaluation system seeing a constant stream of

 The best way to set up an alert condition in this case is to use the